 Dynamic Storage Provisioning with Cloud Volumes ONTAP and NetApp Trident

-Cloud Volumes ONTAP brings the power and versatility of NetApp’s ONTAP storage systems to the cloud, using AWS or Azure compute and storage resources to create a virtual storage appliance.
+Cloud Volumes ONTAP brings the power and versatility of NetApp’s ONTAP storage systems to the cloud, using AWS, Google Cloud, or Azure compute and storage resources to create a virtual storage appliance.
 This provides a level of storage management that goes far beyond anything else currently available, featuring:

-- Snapshots: Space efficient snapshots that can be created and restored in seconds for storage volumes of any size, providing enterprise data protection for applications running in Kubernetes.
+- Data Protection: Space efficient snapshots that can be created and restored in seconds for storage volumes of any size, providing enterprise data protection for applications running in Kubernetes.

 - Storage Cloning: NetApp FlexClone® technology is used instantly provision writable, zero-capacity cost clones of existing storage volumes.